 Here are 10 time management changes to improve both your work productivity and work-life balance:

 - Add two 30-minute Habit time blocks each workday day to catch up on emails and notifications.

 - Add a 30-minute Habit time block on Mondays to create a weekly action plan, prioritize your tasks, and review your automated time audit from last week.

 - Integrate your project management app or task list with your calendar to defend flexible time to get stuff done.

 - Blocking time for habits that are important to you like meditating, going for a walk, or eating lunch.

-Maximizing your productivity
+Maximizing your time & productivity 🚀

 Optimizing your productivity means being proactive and defensive with your most valuable resource – your time.
 Online calendars have become staples in many people’s lives, but they don’t necessarily work for you in offering statistical insight or implementing a better time-management system.
-By using a smart calendar tool, automatic weekly status reports make consistent time auditing effortless, so that you can stay on top of your calendar year round and focus on defending your time for what matters most.